MrkdtsCodes/MrkdtsCodes/README.md

 <h3>🎯 About me</h3>
 <div align="center">

   <p>I am a Fullstack Developer who learns by doing.
-I love exploring Linux,and pushing my hardware to the limit, and making Pixel Art.
-I build projects from the ground up because I believe it is the best way to learn the basics.
+I love exploring Linux and pushing my hardware to the limit.
+Tweaking my system for maximum performance introduced me to the basics of homelabbing a rabbit hole I plan to dive deeper into soon.

+I believe in building projects from the ground up.
+This approach helps me master the fundamentals on a deeper level and ensures I truly retain what I learn.
+I also enjoy creating Pixel Art.
   </p>

   <a href="https://kevs0444.github.io">🌐 Check Portfolio</a> •